badjeff/zmk-split-peripheral-input-relay/README.md

 This module sideload a new set of GATT Service and Characteratics into existing split bt paired connection.
 The new characteristics allow to transfer input event from peripherals to central with a relay-channel id.
 Then, input events would re-emitted from a `zmk,virtual-device` on central.
 The events from peripherals could be handled by `zmk,input-listener` on central side.

 In short, user can read more than one pointing device on central and peripherals sheild simultaneously.

+You might also want to checkout [this module](https://github.com/badjeff/zmk-split-peripheral-output-relay) that provides opposite directional proxying for output.

 ## Installation